 The second way to prevent a dead battery from causing problems is to carry a backup battery system.
 These are relatively inexpensive and are worth their weight in gold when you find yourself with a dying battery.
-I like the Anker PowerCore 20100, but any should do.
+I like the Anker PowerCore 20100, but any decent option should do.

 Be sure to check out all of our Tour du Mont Blanc posts below: